Calibrate Globally, Measure Everywhere: Scaling LLM-Based Prevalence Measurement Across A/B Experiments: Implementation

-\item \textbf{Joint probability.} Let $I_i(b)$ be the number of impressions of item $i$ arising from bucket $b$ in the calibration window, and let $\mathbb{1}_{i \in b}$ be the indicator that item $i$ receives at least one impression from $b$.
-Using the global sample $\{i_1,\dots,i_n\}$, we estimate the \emph{joint} probability that an impression is both in category $k$ and in bucket $b$ as
+Given the sampled and LLM-labeled stream, we estimate each bucket-level prevalence by applying the Hansen--Hurwitz estimator with the bucket itself as the segment, $S=b$:

-\item \textbf{Bucket-level prevalence.} We also have access to the marginal probability that a random impression belongs to bucket $b$, which can be computed directly from logs as
+Concretely, let $I_i(b)$ be the number of impressions of item $i$ arising from bucket $b$ in the calibration window, and let $\mathbb{1}_{i \in b}$ be the indicator that item $i$ receives at least one impression from $b$.
+We estimate the joint probability that an impression is both in category $k$ and in bucket $b$ by normalizing the Hansen--Hurwitz total by platform impressions: